dghanwat/nodejs-command-line-binaries/Executing command line binaries in Node.js.md

 // data event this call back function will be fired py.stdout.on('data', function(data){
     console.log(`STDOUT: ${data.toString()}`)
 });

+// Listen for event when streaming ends py.stdout.on('end', function(data){
+    // Do some thing when streaming from child process ends });

 // Listen for Close event. when child process closes this function will be